hamishivi/votepoll/README.md

 *VOTEPOLL*

 A freecodecamp assignment.
-Still in progress!
+Create and vote on polls, using Google authentication!